hydro-informatics/hydro-informatics.github.io/_sources/get-started/install-telemac.md

 ***Estimated duration: Less than 5 minutes.***

-The installation of the git version control system and its usage is extensivly described in the {ref}`git section of this eBook <dl>`.
+The installation of the git version control system and its usage is extensively described in the {ref}`git section of this eBook <dl>`.
 In addition to the git functionalities described in the git section, the following are needed to manage large files that come along with TELEMAC:

 ```
 sudo apt install git-all git-lfs